 Forgive me.
 I couldn’t resist the pun.

 However, the message is real, and this strategy will produce way more traffic for your blog.
 It’s time for you to publish an ebook.
-Using smart strategies though the Amazon Kindle platform can drive tons of visitors to your site.
+Using smart strategies through the Amazon Kindle platform can drive tons of visitors to your site.
 Here’s the breakdown.

 First, you need to publish an ebook that holds real value for your audience.
 That used to take thousands of dollars and a contract with a large publishing house.
 No more, though.
 31% of Amazon’s ebook sales come from self-published authors.
 That’s because we live in an era of technology where the middleman is gone.
 Thanks to services like Amazon KDP, you can reach thousands with your ebook for free.You can, in fact, drive direct leads to your blog through an ebook.
 Like, a few thousand a month.
 Click To Tweet